coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 are unallocated can, but this implies that a given block's authentication tag returns to a previous value when deallocated, something which would otherwise have been highly unlikely.

-CocoonFS does however provide optional confidentiality of allocations in the "data at rest model".
+CocoonFs does however provide optional confidentiality of allocations in the "data at rest model".
 If enabled, certain additional measures with some computational overhead need to get taken -- most notably a [reencryption](#sec-journal-staging-copy-disguise) of data copies in the journal in order to prevent the identification of journal blocks by matching them to duplicates.